 Q: How do scientists determine the composition of the sun?

 A: Scientists primarily use spectroscopy to determine the sun's composition.
-By analyzing the light emitted by the sun, they can identify the elements present and determine their relative abundances.
+But by analyzing the light emitted by the sun, they can identify the elements present and determine their relative abundances.
 Each element absorbs and emits light at specific wavelengths, creating a unique spectral signature that can be used to identify it.

 Q: What is the solar abundance problem?